 The underlying reality is that employee and personal performance increases substantially when the subject is being observed.

-Have a question for Ciara?
-Ask or leave a comment below!
+Have a question for Ciara or want to leave a comment?